dattatejaofficial/url-phishing-detection/README.md

 python app.py
 ```

-This launches the web interface (if implemented in Flask/Streamlit) to test URLs for phishing detection.
+This launches the web interface to test URLs for phishing detection.

 ---